act-rules/act-rules.github.io/_drafts/SC1-1-1-decorative-images.md

 ## Description

-This rule checks images that are marked as decorative, do not require a text alternative.
+This rule checks if images that are marked as decorative do not require a text alternative.
 Images that are the only content of an interactive element are not covered by this rule, as they are tested by [SC1-1-1+SC-4-1-2-interactive-images](SC1-1-1+SC-4-1-2-interactive-images.html).

 *Editor note*: This rule is designed to replace (parts of) [SC1-1-1-text-alternative](/rules/SC1-1-1-text-alternative.html)